Welcome to Left-Libertarian.org!

 It has been argued that a free education system (known by some as “school vouchers”) would harm existing schools, with the thinking being that “our schools are struggling; we need to save them.
 Funneling students elsewhere would be taking dollars away from the failing schools that desperately need the funding.”
 However, we must remember that the purpose of the education system is not to support schools (which are, after all, just buildings), but rather to support students and teachers.
 In other words, a school is wherever teachers and students come together to teach and learn.
 If a student leaves a school to find a better education elsewhere, or if a teacher leaves a school for a better job elsewhere, then both are better off, and society is better off as a result.

 The first is morality.
 We have decided as a nation that allowing the injured and sick to suffer when we have the resources to help them is immoral, even if they cannot pay.
 Thence arises a major dilemma–people know that, even if they choose not to pay for their own healthcare, they will always be protected by our moral safety net.
 This leads to major market distortions, where hospitals and insurance providers have to overcharge paying customers in order to be able to afford to tend to those who cannot (or will not) pay.

 Another, perhaps more important distortion is positive health care externalities.
 If we keep people healthy, they will be more productive and peaceful, limiting the spread of disease and helping everyone else lead better lives.

 These market failures are real and very powerful.
-Various market-governmental hybrid solutions have been proposed and tested, but we believe that a system of national health care would be the most efficient and fair.
+Various market-governmental hybrid solutions have been proposed and tested, but we believe that a system of national health care, while imperfect and inefficient, would be the best option in the end.